iYaroslav/esc-pos-android/README.md

 - small size of the library
 - support for many Chinese printers
 - Storage fiscal data in encrypted form
-- Ability to automatically send reports on time
+- Ability to automatically send reports on time (will send decrypted fiscal data)

 #### Shortcomings
 - on some devices print gibberish